Invasive Plants to Avoid in the Bee Garden

 Water bodies of the lower regions become covered with a thick mat during Summer.
 However, in northern areas of the state, Water Hyacinth dies out during the cold Winter.
 Bees are attracted to its purple bloom.

 We can all recognize the benefits and problems caused by some of these aggressive plants.
-And, not all beekeepers will be on board with efforts to completely eliminate plants that they feel are beneficial.
+But, not all beekeepers will be on board with efforts to completely eliminate these plants.

 In some regions, the nectar from an invasive plant makes the difference between profit and loss for the year.
-I can understand the dilemma facing these beekeepers.
+I can understand the dilemma facing these bee farms with businesses.